SunnyCloudYang/DormScoreFormatter/README.md

 ## Description

 DormScoreFormatter.py is a Python script designed to process and format dorm inspection scores.
-It takes multiple CSV files containing weekly dorm scores and combines them into a single, formatted Excel file.
+It takes multiple CSV files containing weekly dorm scores and combines them into a single, formatted Excel file and a PDF file.
 This tool is particularly useful for dorm administrators or student organizations managing dorm inspections.

 ## Features